-As one of the more expensive glass types on the market, fire-rated glass has proven itself as a worthwhile investment.
+As one of the more expensive glass types on the market, fire-rated glazing has proven itself a worthwhile investment.

 A fire protection system that’s always on standby, fire-rated glazing prevents fires from spreading and causing absolutely devastating damage to a building.
 It also extends evacuation times, allowing building occupants to escape to safety.

 What goes into how much it costs per square foot?
 It’s more than just the amount of glass you’ll need for a project.